Chainsaw Files Size Chart: Guide for 3/8 Files & More [2024]

 How Can You Determine the File Size of Your Chainsaw Chain?

-When looking for topnotch chainsaw files, the chainsaw file size chart is your best friend.
+When in doubt, the chainsaw file size chart is your best friend.
 Always refer to the values on the table so that you know which files to buy.
 For example, if you have a chain with an ID number of 95, a 4.8 mm round file would be the most compatible option.

 What Is a Chainsaw Chain?

-Now that we have gone over the file size chart, let’s discuss the chainsaw chain with its direction in terms of its construction and overall appearance.
+Now that we have gone over the file size chart, let’s discuss the chainsaw chain in terms of its construction and overall appearance.
 [1]

 The chain contains two cutters, one on the left and the other on the right.
 They surround the entire chain in an alternate pattern to maintain uniformity in the cutting.
-Another important part of the chainsaw is the depth gauge, which determines how deep the chain can penetrate the wood.
+Another important part is the depth gauge, which determines how deep the chain can penetrate the wood.

 What Are the Different Types of Chainsaw Gauges and Files?